tanksdude/automated-reddit-video-tool-gui/README.md

 * ClangFormat
 * Doxygen
 * an INI file for saving and loading settings
-* support for SSH-ing into a virtual machine (don't count on it)
+* support for SSH-ing into a virtual machine (don't count on it) (plus pack up files using zstd)
 * option to embed subtitles in the videos (would anyone use it?) (supposedly needs a .mkv but it seems to work in a .mp4)
 * unit tests (GTest)
 * ~~other font options~~ (should be a bit easier though)